Getting started with GNU Emacs

 The help system

 The help system in Emacs together with the built-in documentation helps to locate the parts of Emacs you need.
 By mastering it you have access to all of Emacs.
-Do you need a basic introduction then you can find the tutorial; do you need some way of performing a task then you can search for it here, read how to use it and see if it has a key binding.
+If you want a basic introduction then you can find the tutorial; if you want some way of performing a task then you can search for it here, read how to use it and see if it has a key binding.

 In short, all you need to remember is: C-h.